With heavy breaths and a racing heart, she searched through the sterile, steel halls.

 Goswani watched.
 She mumbled something inaudible at several of Murati’s strokes.

 Both of them seemed, strangely enough, to agree at the end of it.
 Goswani asked her several questions about the forces at play, about how they would communicate, about what their orders would be and how they would react to certain situations.
-Murati had to think for a moment each time but she ultimately came up with answers.
+Murati had to think for a moment each time but she ultimately came up with answers for each of the problems.
 For a moment, Goswani even seemed excited.

 “Murati, if we survive this, you’re coming with me to Fleet Planning HQ.”